nyloxoxo/VibecodingSetupSilktide/README.md

 http://localhost:7654
 ```

-## Implementation Options

-This repository includes three different implementation options for the Developer Setup Tool:

-### 1. Web Interface (setup.html)

-A simple browser-based UI that demonstrates the concept and simulates installations.

-To use:
-1. Open `setup.html` in your web browser
-2. Select your options and click "Start Setup"

-Note: This is a simulation only and won't actually install software.

-### 2. Native Scripts

-Platform-specific scripts for direct installation:

-- **Windows**: `setup.bat` - Batch script for Windows systems
-- **macOS**: `setup.sh` - Bash script for macOS systems

-To use:
-- Windows: Right-click `setup.bat` and select "Run as administrator"
-- macOS: Open Terminal and run `sudo ./setup.sh`

-These scripts can download installers from the web or use bundled installers placed in the `installers` directory.

-### 3. Electron Application (Advanced)
+## Electron Desktop App (Advanced)

-For a complete desktop application experience, follow the instructions in `electron-implementation.md` to build a full Electron app.
+For a complete desktop application experience, use Electron.
+This allows users to:
+- Choose a download location on their own machine
+- Download and install software with privilege escalation
+- Enjoy a native, cross-platform UI

+**To run Electron locally:**
+1. Install dependencies: `npm install`
+2. Start Electron: `npm run electron`

+**For full Electron handoff and build instructions, see [`electron-implementation.md`](electron-implementation.md).**

 ## Using Bundled Installers

 If you want to include the installer files with the tool (for offline installation):

 1. Place installers in the appropriate directory:
-   - macOS: `installers/mac/`
+   - macOS: `installers/mac/` (see `installers/mac/README.md` for naming and architecture details)
-   - Windows: `installers/windows/`
+   - Windows: `installers/windows/` (see `installers/windows/README.md` for naming and version details)

-2. See the README.md in each installer directory for specific naming conventions.
+2. The setup scripts and Electron app will automatically detect and use the correct installer.

-## Development
+## Development Workflow

-To modify this tool:

-1. Web Interface:
-   - Edit `setup.html` to change the UI
-   - Edit `setup.js` to modify the installation logic

-2. Native Scripts:
+- **Web UI:**
-   - Edit `setup.bat` for Windows changes
+  - Edit `index.html`, `renderer.js`, `setup.js`, and `styles.css` for UI and logic changes.
+  - Use Docker for local development/testing of the web interface.
+- **Native Scripts:**
-   - Edit `setup.sh` for macOS changes
+  - Edit `setup.bat` for Windows or `setup.sh` for macOS for direct script-based installs.

-3. Electron App:
+- **Electron App:**
+  - All Electron code is in `/electron`.
+  - UI is shared with the web version.
-   - Follow instructions in `electron-implementation.md`
+  - See `electron-implementation.md` for details.

 ## Security Considerations

-- The scripts require administrator/sudo privileges to install applications
+- The scripts and Electron app require administrator/sudo privileges to install applications
 - All downloads use HTTPS from official sources
 - Always verify the integrity of downloaded installers
+- Consider code signing your Electron application for production

 ## License